aws-solutions-library-samples/guidance-for-incremental-data-exports-on-aws/README.md

 *List any installable third-party tools required for deployment.*

-### AWS account requirements (If applicable)
+### AWS account requirements

-*List out pre-requisites required on the AWS account if applicable, this includes enabling AWS regions, requiring ACM certificate.*

-**Example:** “This deployment requires you have public ACM certificate available in your AWS account”
+This Guidance requires that you have access to the following AWS services:

-**Example resources:**
-- ACM certificate
-- DNS record
+- Amazon DynamoDB
-- S3 bucket
+- Amazon S3
+- Amazon EMR Serverless
+- Amazon Athena
-- VPC
+- AWS Glue
-- IAM role with specific permissions
-- Enabling a Region or service etc.

 ### aws cdk bootstrap (if sample code has aws-cdk)